algorithmiaio/dev-center/README.md

 Find all posts under the `_posts` directory.

+If you are unfamiliar with Jekyll and the templating engine, please take a look at the `_drafts` folder for instructions on how to view drafts as well as many sample posts explaining how to do common tasks.

-The compiled Jekyll site outputs to _site/.
+The compiled Jekyll site outputs to `_site/`.

 ### Writing Posts